Freddy875/MaxPower/index.md

 ![Clouds.PNG](Clouds.PNG "Clouds")

-If you need to humiliate in order to correct, you don't know how to teach.
-Go4More.
+If you need to humiliate in order to correct, you don't know how to teach. @Go4More.

+On the other hand, in platforms like @Platzi and @Duolingo, they aim to develop your potential.

+I've lost the count of the times that I've Laughting of Loud with the story and Excersice of @Duolingo and @Platzi.
+It called Gamification, what means to learn playing.
+On the other hand Go4More only made me cry and I didn't learn nothing.

+#education #eLearning #English #Platzi #Duolingo #B2

 ---

-The bridge is closed, but you can take the ferry.
+The **bridge** is closed, but you can take the ferry.

 ![Bridge.PNG](Bridge.PNG "Bridge")

 ---

-Mia is **away** this week, andd I´m really **missing** her!
+Mia is **away** this week, and I´m really **missing** her!

 ![Away.PNG](Away.PNG "Away")